pingcap/docs/br/backup-and-restore-storages.md

 | `--s3.acl` | The canned ACL of the upload object.
 For example, `private` and `authenticated-read`. |
 | `--s3.provider` | The type of the S3-compatible service.
 The supported types are `aws`, `alibaba`, `ceph`, `netease` and `other`. |

-To export data to non-AWS S3 cloud storage, you should specify the cloud provider and whether to use `virtual-hosted style`.
-The following exemplifies storage to Alibaba Cloud OSS:
+To export data to non-AWS S3 cloud storage, specify the cloud provider and whether to use `virtual-hosted style`.
+In the following examples, data is exported to the Alibaba Cloud OSS storage:

 * Export data to Alibaba Cloud OSS using Dumpling: